 No more canned mushroom soup.
 Instead, fresh mushrooms are sautéed and tucked into a creamy sauce made extra delicious with a splash of sherry.

 And what about the canned onion rings on top?
 Well, the inspiring recipe keeps their familiar zing, but blends them with fresh bread crumbs.
 I love that topping but other cooks have shared their ideas for cooking fresh onions.

 If you want to be a star at Thanksgiving, volunteer to make this.
-Would you believe that some times I'm called the 'green bean casserole lady'?
-I'm here to tell you, a fresh green casserole can change your life!
+Would you believe that some times I'm called the "green bean casserole lady"?
+I'm here to tell you, a fresh green bean casserole can change your life!

 STEP-BY-STEP PHOTOS Now there are step-by-step photos for how to make a green bean casserole with fresh green beans and fresh mushrooms, revealing all the tips and tricks behind this amazing casserole.
 I'm on a mission here, I call it, For Green Bean Casserole, Just Say NO! to Canned Green Beans & Mushroom Soup.

 THANKSGIVING's TOP-TWELVE VEGETABLES The World's Best Green Bean Casserole was the first recipe published in a collection of Thanksgiving vegetable recipes back in 2006.
-It remains the all-time favorite among readers and visitors but is just one recipe in an amazing many-year collection of more than three dozen special Thanksgiving vegetable recipes, see Favorite Recipes for Thanksgiving's Top-Twelve Favorite Vegetables.
+It remains the all-time favorite among readers and visitors but is just one recipe in an amazing many-year collection of 100+ special Thanksgiving vegetable recipes, see Favorite Recipes for Thanksgiving's Top-Twelve Favorite Vegetables.